AnonymousCreator69/HelloSudoku/README.md

 - Clean and modular code structure

 ## How to Run
-1. Open in Android Studio
+1. Open this project in Android Studio
 2. Build and run on an emulator or physical device

 ## Author